eangius/scikit-lab/README.md

 ### Development
-Look at the `./run` helper script to help simplify most local development tasks.
+Look at the `./run` helper script to simplify most local development tasks.